Cyber-Samurai-117/Payroll_System/README.md

 # Payroll System

-The Payroll System is a comprehensive software solution designed to efficiently manage employee information, automate payroll calculations, and ensure secure administrative access.
-Built using C# in Visual Studio and powered by MSSQL, this system provides a seamless, user-friendly interface for efficient payroll management, tailored to meet the needs of any organization.
+A user-friendly payroll system built with C#, MSSQL, and Visual Studio.
+It allows admins to manage employee data, register new employees, calculate salaries based on attendance, overtime, and deductions, and ensure secure admin access.
+The system simplifies payroll management, ensuring transparency and security.

 ## Key Features